kdy0820/kdy0820/README.md

 My interest in understanding human behavior has propelled me to bridge the gap between raw data and strategic storytelling, transforming datasets into actionable business insights.

-By combining a technical foundation in Python and SQL with the executive-level visualization capabilities of Tableau, I seek to uncover the "why" behind consumer trends and ultimately provide value to stakeholders.
+By combining a technical foundation in Python, SQL, and Excel with the executive-level visualization capabilities of Tableau, I seek to uncover the "why" behind consumer trends and ultimately provide value to stakeholders.

 ---